 In addition to cosmetic deformity, there may be restriction of shoulder overhead abduction which results in functional limitations.

-Treatment of Sprengel’s shoulder depends on severity of deformity.
+Treatment of Sprengel shoulder depends on the severity of the deformity.
 In children with mild deformity in whom the limitation of shoulder abduction is not too severe, no treatment may be offered.

-However, children in whom deformity is cosmetically displeasing and restriction of shoulder abduction is functionally disabling, surgery should be offered.
-Surgery in cases of Sprengel’s shoulder should be performed after the age of three years.
+However, for children in whom deformity is cosmetically displeasing and restriction of shoulder abduction is functionally disabling, surgery should be offered.
+Surgery in cases of Sprengel shoulder should be performed after the age of three years.